Helgö Buddha

-The Helgö Buddha is a small Buddha figure of the 6th century Gupta Empire period, found during excavations of a trading post that was active between approximately the 3rd century and the 8th century, that is, between the Migration Period and the Viking Age, on Helgö.
+The Helgö Buddha is a small Buddha figure of the 6th century Gupta Empire period, found during excavations at the site of a former trading post on the island of Helgö in Sweden.
+The trading post would have been active from approximately the 3rd through 8th centuries CE; from the beginning of the Migration Period up to the early Viking Age.

 The Helgö Buddha

-The Buddha was found with other finds from the Migration Period in what was called House Group 2, during excavations in July 1954, which was the third season of excavations.
+The Buddha was found with other artefacts from the Migration Period in what was called House Group 2, during excavations in July 1954, which was the third season of excavations.

 Other unusual finds have been found in the surrounding area that are otherwise rarely found in Swedish finds from the Early Iron Age, including an Irish crook and Irish book bindings, a Coptic wine bucket, Roman gold coins, a rare Frisian sceatta coin, and East Baltic jewelry.
 However, the Buddha figure is considered the most remarkable find as it is unique in the Nordic Iron Age context.